1906 Russian legislative election: Dissolution

-Due to the growing tensions between the State Duma and Tsar Nicholas II's Council of Ministers, prominently Prime Minister Goremykin, the assembly was dismissed by Imperial ukase after only 10 weeks, on 21 July 1906.
+Due to the growing tensions between the State Duma and Tsar Nicholas II's Council of Ministers, prominently Prime Minister Goremykin, the assembly was dismissed by Imperial ukase after only 10 weeks, on 8 July 1906.
 The Tsar said that instead of drawing up laws, the deputies were investigating the authorities and thereby intruding on his authority.
-In a sign of frustration, members of the liberal Cadets party wanted the elected Duma to continue its work and proposed that it should retreat to Vyborg, Finland.
+In a sign of frustration, members of the liberal Cadets party wanted the elected Duma to continue its work and proposed that it should retreat to Vyborg in Finland.
 Despite the hopes of the Kadets and the fears of the government, there was no widespread popular reaction.
 However, an assassination attempt on Pyotr Stolypin led to the establishment of field trials for terrorists.
 For signing this Vyborg Appeal, the Cadets (including Duma President Muromtsev) were arrested and imprisoned for some months - and consequently excluded from future Duma elections.
 This paved the way for an alternative makeup for the Second Duma of 1907.